 In organ writing, the manual and pedal parts should be written on separate staves.

 Candidates are required to submit a recording of a performance or of a sampled or sequenced demonstration of their portfolio.
 The recording should either be on compact disc or on cassette tape.
+It may be possible to accept recordings in digital format, and guidance should be sought from the University if this is proposed.

 8. Submission requirements